-THE POLICY PROCESS 541 Prerequisites: eight credits in political science.
+THE POLICY PROCESS

+3 credits Prerequisites: eight credits in political science.
 Intensive study of policy-making process, emphasizing roles of various participants in executive and legislative branches as well as private individuals and groups.

-542 METHODS OF POLICY ANALYSIS 3 credits Prerequisite: 20L Examines variety of methods available for analyzing public policies.
-Techniques of cost benefit analysis, evaluation research quasi-experimentation are covered as well as consideration of ethical questions in policy analysis, the practical problems facing policy analysts.
+542 METHODS OF POLICY ANALYSIS Prerequisite: 201.
+Examines variety of methods available for analyzing public policies.
+Techniques of cost benefit analysis, evaluation research quasi-experimentation are covered as well consideration of ethical questions in policy analysis, the practical problems facing policy analysts.

-THE SUPREME COURT AND CONSTITUTIONAL LAW 3 credits

-Prerequisite: 100 or permission.
-Interpretation of the Constitution by the Supreme Court with emphasis on federal judicial, legislative and executive power; separation of powers; and federalism

-562 THE SUPREME COURT AND CIVIL LIBERTIES

-- Prerequisite: 100 or permission.
-Interpretation of the Constitution by the Supreme Court with emphasis on freedom of speech and press, freedom of religion, criminal rights and right to privacy.
-CAMPAIGN MANAGEMENT I 3 credits - Prerequisite: six credits of political science or permission.
-Reading, research and practice in campaign management. - CAMPAIGN MANAGEMENT I 571 3 credits Prerequisite: 470/570.
+- 561 THE SUPREME COURT AND CONSTITUTIONAL LAW 3 credits Prerequisite: 100 or permission.
+Interpretation of the Constitution by the Supreme Court with emphasis on federal judicial, legislative and executive power; separation of powers; and federalism. - THE SUPREME COURT AND CIVIL LIBERTIES Prerequisite: 100 or permission.
+Interpretation of the Constitution by the Supreme Court with emphasis on freedom of speech and press, freedom of religion, criminal rights and right to privacy. - CAMPAIGN MANAGEMENT I 570 3 credits Prerequisite: permission, Reading, research and practice in campaign management. - CAMPAIGN MANAGEMENT II 3 credits Prerequisite: 470/570.
 The second course in campaign management.
-Focus is on timing, coalition building, candidate positioning, event planning, internal organization, and other ele nents of campaign strategy. - 572 CAMPAIGN FINANCE rerequisite: six credits of political science or permission.
-Reading and research in financial decision making in political campaigns. - VOTER CONTACT AND ELECTIONS 3 credits Prerequisite: six credits of political science or permission.
-Theoretical and practical approach es to gaining votes in all types of political campaigns. - POLITICAL OPINION, BEHAVIOR AND ELECTORAL POLITICS 574 3 credits Prerequisite: 100 or 201 or permission.
+Focus is on timing, coali-tion building, candidate positioning, event planning, internal organization, and other elements of campaign strategy.
+3 credits - 572 CAMPAIGN FINANCE 3 credits Prerequisite: permission.
+Reading and research in financial decision making in political campaigns - VOTER CONTACT AND ELECTIONS 573 3 credits erequisite: permission.
+Theoretical and practical approaches to gaining votes in all types of political campaigns. - POLITICAL OPINION, BEHAVIOR AND ELECTORAL POLITICS 3 credits Prerequisite: 100 or 201 or permission.
 Advanced analysis of psychological, cultural and group processes of opinion formation and change.
-Attention given to the effect of opinion change on toral outcomes - 575 AMERICAN INTEREST GROUPS 3 credite Prerequisite: six credits of political science or permission.
-Reading and research on the devel-opment, structure and function of interest groups in the United States. - AMERICAN POLITICAL PARTIES 3 credits Prerequisite: six credits of political science or permission.
+Attention given to the effect of opinion change on electoral outcomes. - 575 AMERICAN INTEREST GROUPS 3 credits Prerequisite: six credits of political science or permission.
+Reading and research on the development, structure and function of interest groups in the United States. - AMERICAN POLITICAL PARTIES 576 3 credits Prerequisite: six credits of political science or permission.
 Reading and research on the devel-opment, structure and function of parties in the United States. - POLICY PROBLEMS 580 3 credits (May be repeated for a total of six credits) Prerequisite: 380 or permission.
-Intensive study of selected problems in public policy. - WORKSHOP 590 1-3 credits (May be repeated) Group studies of special topics in political science.
-May not be used to meet undergraduate or graduate requirements in political science.
-Elective credit only. - SCOPE AND THEORIES OF POLITICAL SCIENCE 3 credits Prerequisite: six credits of political science or permission of instructor.
-Emphasis on the nature, scope and content of political theory; theory construction and validation in political sci- - RESEARCH METHODS IN POLITICAL SCIENCE 3 credits Prerequisites: six credits of political science, including 440 (or a satisfactory equivalent) or per-mission of instructor.
-Techniques of quantitative research methodology in political science; util-601 ity and limitations of quantitative analysis. - SEMINAR IN INTERNATIONAL POLITICS 610 3 credits rerequisite: six credits of political science or permission.
-Analysis of current problems in the ory and practice of politics and organization. - SEMINAR IN COMPARATIVE POLITICS 620 3 credits Prerequisites: six credits of political science or permission.
-Research selected topics in com-parative politics.
-Comparative method. - SEMINAR IN POLITICS OF DEVELOPING NATIONS 626 3 credits rerequisites: six credits of political science or permission.
-Selected topics investigated.
-Emphasis on theories of political development.
+Intensive study of selected problems in public policy. - THE POLITICS OF POLICING 581 3 credits Prerequisite: 100.
+Analysis of various political dimensions underlying the study of politics and policing in the context of police reform, crime, and the community.